personality-disorder

 Military Leaders: A commanding officer who leads troops into battle with unwavering determination.
 They are known for their authoritative demeanor, quick decision-making skills, and ability to maintain order in high-stress situations.
 Their dominant personality traits are essential for maintaining discipline and achieving success in demanding environments.

-Strategies to Overcome Dominant Personalities
+Strategies To Overcome Dominant Personalities

 Encountering a dominant personality can feel draining.
 So here are several strategies to bolster your resilience and confidently navigate these interactions.